Alessandra Ambrosio Shuts Down Instagram With A Topless Selfie

 The update received over 77,000 likes.

-Many of Alessandra’s fans joked about her pre-red carpet look, and had suggestions for her outfit for the night.
+Many of Alessandra’s fans joked about her pre-red carpet look and had suggestions for her outfit for the night.

 “Just go like that!” joked a fan.